tytydraco/yessleep/out/Someone_is_talking_to_me_through_the_WiFi_I_dont_know_what_they_want.md

 7:30 came and went.
 8am came and went.
 9am came and went.
 Nothing.

 “What gives?
 I thought you said that the WiFi was out by the time you got home.
-I would’ve been at the office, but now nothing has happened.”
+I would’ve been at the office by now, but nothing has happened.”

 I was as dumbfounded as she was.

 By the end of the day on Friday, nothing strange had happened.
 The same went for Saturday and Sunday.

 Ashley worked from home today, but will be back in the office tomorrow.
-I have a sick feeling that the messages will start up again tomorrow when she heads back into the office.
+I have a sick feeling that the messages will start up again once I'm alone in the house.